How welcoming is our community to different types of people?

 According to the Knight Foundation's Soul of the Community Study, 'Welcoming Community' is the respondent's perception of how welcoming a community is to different types of people, including people with young children, senior citizens, college graduates and minorities, among other groups.
 Grant projects in this focus area support open and inclusive activities and programs.

-2016 Connected Communities Grant Recipients
+2017 Connected Communities Grant Recipients

 The following nonprofits received a Connected Communities grant for their work in the 'Welcoming Community' area.
 Check back to this page throughout the year for updates on these projects.

-- EngenuitySC: What's Next Midlands- Economic development nonprofit Engenuity SC will launch its second year of What's Next Midlands, the collaborative crowdsourcing program aimed to gather great ideas for Midlands improvement from residents, and then connect those ideas with the community, capital and volunteers needed to turn them into reality.
+EngenuitySC (2015,2016): What's Next Midlands- Economic development nonprofit Engenuity SC will launch its second year of What's Next Midlands, the collaborative crowdsourcing program aimed to gather great ideas for Midlands improvement from residents, and then connect those ideas with the community, capital and volunteers needed to turn them into reality.
 The program will complete one publicly vetted and approved project per quarter.
-The first What's Next Midlands project to be funded recently added brightly colored, metal patio tables and chairs along Main Street to add social seating during events and peak times.
+The first "What's Next Midlands" project to be funded recently added brightly colored, metal tables and chairs along Main Street to add social seating during events and peak times.